 Tarulli really wanted to just shoot the merchant at that point.
 Changing tracks before he did something he'd regret, Tarulli asked Zach if the seller had a price set?
 Zach said KCr 70 for the dress.
 As he heard that, Tarulli made an expression Zach couldn't read at all.
-Tarulli then asked about the two or three days Zach claimed it would take to get the actual items in hand?
-Wanting to know what the difficulty with getting them was?
-Zach said that he was playing things the way his client wanted him to.
-Tarulli asked to clarify if Zach had the items in hand, or didn't have them?
+Tarulli then asked about the two or three days Zach claimed it would take to get the actual items in hand, wanting to know what the difficulty with getting them was?
+Zach said he was playing things the way his client wanted him to.
+Tarulli asked, to clarify, if Zach had the items in hand or didn't have them?
 Zach admitted he had them, but there were restrictions.
-Nodding, Tarulli asked when Zach was meeting the other buyer and Zach said the next meeting was later that night.
+Nodding, Tarulli asked when Zach was meeting the other buyer and Zach told him the next meeting would be later that night.

 As the meeting ended, Zach hoped to mend some fences, letting Tarulli keep the KCr 1 datapad as an unstated point of his affluence and ability to throw money around.
 And with the end of the meeting, Zach left the shop as he called another taxi.
 As he waited for the pickup, Zach spotted one of Tarulli's boys watching him.
 Soon enough, the cab came and Zach directed the driver back to where he had to pick up the second datapad before his next appointment.
 Zach did his best to check if he was being followed, but was in the back of the cab and didn't have the view screens or other portals to easily track any traffic behind him.
 Eventually this ride cost him Cr 20.
 On arrival at Rurore Arcea's office, Zach went in the front office and identified himself.
 He was led into Arcea's back office where the man seemed to be hosting a card game.

 Seeing no other option, Zach admitted she was part of his crew.
 This told Arcea Zach was certainly not being completely honest on the details.
-And while that was nothing new to them, in high stakes it could mean everything.
+While that was nothing new to them it could mean everything in high stakes.
 Especially when Arcea didn't yet know how high the stakes were?
 But the tone and words his art expert used told more than Zach had figured out yet.
 Indeed, Zach appeared to be ignoring the growing warning signs, locked in the security of his own impression of how events were proceeding.
-Making sure Zach had every opportunity to understand where he stood before they went any further, Arcea said his "art expert" used to be a museum curator.
-When the war started, Arcea needed his skills, as certain cargos started appearing and were being traded.
+Making sure Zach had every opportunity to understand where he stood before they went any further, Arcea said his 'art expert' used to be a museum curator.
+When the war started.
+Arcea had need of his skills when certain cargos started appearing and were being traded on 'alternate markets'.
 And the curator found Arcea paid better than any museum.
 So he was an expert in a lot of missing and lost art.

-Harold said, "No." and proceeded, "The dress was made from gemstones collected all over this region and brought to Rhylanor.
+Harold said, "No." and continued, "The dress was made from gemstones collected all over this region and brought to Rhylanor.
 And the gowns were made in a studio here on Rhylanor."
 As Zach nodded, Harold continued, "Two of the gowns are in the collections of museums here are Rhylanor."
-Then, he turned to Zach asking, "Do you know the fate of the third gown, since you've got pictures of it?"
+Then, he turned to Zach asking, "Do you know the fate of the third gown?
+Since you've got pictures of it?"
 Realizing he'd been trapped by his own actions, Zach simply answered, "Yes.
 And that's all I'm going to say about that."
 With that, Harold turned to Arcea and flatly said, "Either he tells you the fate of the third gown, or you can't touch this."
-As a silence filled the space, Zach now guessed that this Harold knew enough that there was a leak.
+A silence filled the space while Zach now guessed this Harold knew enough that he was a leak.
 And he couldn't leave until it was capped somehow.

-Trying to move the issue sideways, and ignoring what Harold had told Arcea, Zach said this was the reason he said the dress had to be broken up on the comms.
+Trying to move the issue sideways, to ignore what Harold had told Arcea, Zach said that was why he'd said the dress had to be broken up on the comms.
 He pointed out that he did say the items had a history on the comms.
 Arcea looked back and forth between Harold and Zach, then angrily asked one of them to tell him why he couldn't touch the gown?
 Zach simply answered, "I can't tell you." as if Arcea cared what Zach felt he could or couldn't do anymore.
 Arcea then turned to Harold saying, "Fine!
 He says he can't tell me.
 You tell me."
 After a look at Zach, Harold let out a long sigh.
 He then explained that the Alkhalikoi family once held the Duchy of Rhylanor.
-They were the same family that raised the former Duchess of Rhylanor Arbellatra Khatami Alkhalikoi, Hero of the Second Frontier War, the Imperial Civil war and who ended the reign of the Barracks Emperors.
+They were the same family that raised the former Duchess of Rhylanor, Arbellatra Khatami Alkhalikoi.
+Hero of the Second Frontier War, the Imperial Civil war and who ended the reign of the Barracks Emperors.

-A Lady Annaboulique was a junior member of the Alkhalikoi family, and had joined the Imperial Navy with a distinguished career.
+A Lady Annaboulique had been a junior member of the Alkhalikoi family, joined the Imperial Navy and had a distinguished career.
 During her life in the Duchy, that gown was made for her.
-It was taken with her when she was assigned to a Rhylanori Honor guard of vessels to the Imperial Core.
-There, when word of the Third Frontier War reached the Throne, she was assigned to the crew of the INS Quasar Viper for its ill-fated mission back to the Spinward Marches.
-As soon as the ship's name was spoken, most of the room went silent and most could guess why this gown was so hot?
-Arcea also knew that Zach both knew this and had intended to sell it to him without a warning.
+It was taken with her when she was assigned to a Rhylanori Honor guard of vessels sent to the Imperial Core.
+When word of the Third Frontier War reached the Throne, she was assigned to the crew of the INS Quasar Viper when that ship received orders for its ill-fated mission back to the Spinward Marches.
+As soon as the ship's name was spoken, most of the room went silent, and most could guess why the gown was so hot?
+Arcea also realized Zach had both known this and intended to sell it to him without a warning.
 Zach had said it had a history, but had not said that it was a "shoot first, and question survivors before killing them" item!
 So he was hanging Arcea out to dry because of his service to someone else.
 Turning to Zach, he asked, "And you knew this?" in an accusatory tone.
 When Zach said he did, Arcea accused, "And you brought this to me, and you weren't going to tell me the full story??"

 Again, Zach tried to move sideways, saying this was why he told Arcea the items had a history, and needed to be broken down.
 Of course, this ignored the fact he'd withheld critical data and intended to drop this bomb on a business partner without the courtesy of a warning to its real nature.
 Arcea had been here before, and pushed Zach's excuses aside with a sigh saying, "No. You knew this and were not willing to tell me the full story.
 Put my neck on the chopping block and walk away."
 The last part he said without emotion, seeming to get control of himself and as he brought things back to business.
 After a pause, Arcea said Zach had another problem, perhaps bigger than he thought.
 When Zach asked, Arcea asked him who he'd told about the deal?
 Zach said he told one other person who, he admitted, had copies of the pictures.
 Arcea pointed out they were gonna investigate the items, if they didn't already know what they were.

-Zach remembered having stood back while Tarulli discussed the pictures with another guy, who might have been his 'art expert'.
-So he realized it was very a real possibility Tarulli knew what the gown was.
-As this sunk in, Arcea continued explaining that any forensics unit would be able to track the datapad from where it was sold to whoever sold it, or gave it, to Zach.
+Zach remembered having watched while Tarulli discussed the pictures with another guy, who might have been his 'art expert'.
+So, he realized, it was very a real possibility Tarulli knew what the gown was.
+As that sunk in, Arcea continued explaining that any forensics unit could track the datapad from where it was sold to whoever sold it, or gave it, to Zach.
 They'd be able to deconstruct the pictures and fix exactly when the pictures were taken, and even be able to tag any computers the datapad was connected to.
-As he said this, Zach worried that Sir Brian may have connected the devices to computers in the berth during or after checking, to see if they were clean?
-And Arcea wasn't done, as he pointed out that the pictures alone were a flashpoint, even if the gown disappeared.
+As he said this, Zach missed the point and worried Sir Brian may have connected the devices to computers in the berth during or after checking, to see if they were clean?
+But Arcea wasn't done, saying the pictures alone were a flashpoint, even if the gown disappeared.

 Arcea continued running down the list of the other items and how easily they could be tracked as Zach considered the gown.
 This included Aiden's cutlass.
 Soon, Zach realized he couldn't even play dumb with this guy.
 He'd used up all his credit already and was lucky he still has his head on.
 Putting the facts flat on the table, Arcea said Zach had two options.
 He could either trust Tarulli and cut a deal with Arcea, or he could get some guns together to kill Tarulli and then cut a deal with Arcea.
 The look in Arcea's eyes promised no mercy for the foolish position Zach had put them all in.
 When he saw Zach was not happy with those offers, he invited Zach to go to the authorities and see how he liked it in a prison somewhere?
 If he survived long enough to see a cell?
 It was clear to Zach, he'd burnt this bridge at least.